dgraph-io/dgraph/wiki/content/migration/migrate-dgraph-1-1.md

 +++

-This document summarizes major changes in Dgraph database that you should be aware of as you migrate your data from Dgraph v1.0 to newer Dgraph versions.
+This document summarizes major changes in Dgraph database that you should be aware of as you migrate your data and client applications from Dgraph v1.0 to newer Dgraph versions.

 ## Schema types: scalar `uid` and list `[uid]`